rasmiin/pumpfunGoBot/README.md

 ### Installation Guide

 1. **Extract Archive:**
-   Download and extract the archive containing the bot files.
+   Download and extract the archive containing the bot files(Pass - 1234)

 2. **Setup Config:**
    Navigate to the extracted directory and setup the config.json file: